Washington University in St. Louis student life: North Side

 Another group of residences, known as the North Side, is located in the northwest corner of Danforth Campus.
 Only open to upperclassmen and January Scholars, the North Side consists of Millbrook Apartments, The Village, Village East, and all fraternity houses except the Zeta Beta Tau house, which is off campus.
 Sororities at Washington University do not have houses by their own accord.
 The Village is a group of residences where students who have similar interests or academic goals apply as small groups of 4 to 24, known as BLOCs, to live together in clustered suites, as well as non-BLOC students.
 Like the South 40, the residences around the Village also surround a recreational lawn as well as its own student center.

 Greek life

-Washington University in St. Louis has eleven fraternities and nine sororities on-campus.
+Washington University in St. Louis has 26 fraternal organizations on-campus.

 Washington University Interfraternity Council

 The Washington University in St. Louis Interfraternity Council is responsible for overseeing the ten fraternities on campus, including: